Linh91/CV/README.md

 ## Skills
 #### Fast learner

-I began Makers Academy with basic HTML and CSS knowledge and completed the course by successfully building a [command-line web browser](https://github.com/ffasolin/web-browser) as my final project – This was considered an almost impossible project to complete by my peers.
+I began Makers Academy with basic HTML and CSS knowledge and completed the course by successfully building a [command-line web browser](https://github.com/ffasolin/web-browser) as my final project.
+This was considered an almost impossible project to complete by my peers.
 As an intensive course, Makers Academy has shown me that I have the ability to pick up new technologies quickly and saw me learning Ruby and JavaScript to a high level within a short space of time.

 The ability to learn and pick up new skills quickly has also been apparent in my previous role where having initially joined as a Researcher, I was asked to cover the Digital Assistant role.
 I quickly took to this role and was subsequently asked to join the team on a permanent basis.
 Within a year I had further developed this role with multiple responsibilities and became an integral member of the team.